goblindegook/goblindegook.com/content/page/colophon.md

 The parts of {{< small-caps >}}goblindegook{{< /small-caps >}} that run on your browser were written in TypeScript and compiled to a universally-supported version of JavaScript.
 [Barba.js], [Insane], [LazyLoad], [littlefoot], [Lodash], [Lunr], [Marked], and [Masonry] provide additional features and optimizations.

-The site's stylesheet is generated from [cssnext] sources and includes [animate.css] for high-performance animations.
+The site's stylesheet is [generated from CSS sources][postcss-preset-env] and includes [animate.css] for high-performance animations.

 [Barba.js]: http://barbajs.org/
 [Insane]: https://github.com/bevacqua/insane